mozilla/data-docs/src/concepts/segments.md

 A user state is a group of clients who fit a set of criteria at a point in time.
 The set of criteria itself can also be referred to as a "user state".

-In data science these user states would normally be called "segments"; we have been told to avoid that term to avoid confusion with marketing's segments.
+In data science these are normally called "segments"; for Firefox we call them "user states".

 Typically you'll use user states to gain more insight into what is going on, by asking "Regarding the thing I'm interested in,